Author of Hell in the Heartland

-She will be a featured guest on a bonus episode of Season 4 where we will discuss her career and her newest novel in the Temperance Brennan series "Cold, Cold Bones," available in stores July 5th, 2022.
+She is a featured guest on an episode of Season 3's Raven's Reviews where we will discuss her career and her newest novel in the Temperance Brennan series "Cold, Cold Bones," available in stores July 5th, 2022.

 Award Winning Journalist, Author

 Kathryn Miles is an award-winning journalist and science writer and made her way into the true crime genre with Trailed: One Woman's Quest to Solve the Shenandoah Murders.
 For more info on the book, click the link above.